 In conclusion, this study found that while dieters weigh more and wish to lose more weight than non-dieters, they are hindered by the fact that they do not perceive their environment as being conducive to health.
 This keeps dieters from practicing healthy eating behaviors, as evidenced by the lower meal behavior score.
 Research pertaining to students’ perceptions of their dining environment and how they are affected is important in order to help address ways in which environment can be changed to enable students to consume healthier foods.

 Danckers, Emily, "Students’ Dietary Behaviors Related to Their Perception of the College Dining Environment" (2015).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 872.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 3.0 License.